-Kirsten Nottleson is the proud mama of two boys, 11 and 17 years old.
-She has been married to her husband Neal for 18 years.
+Kirsten Nottleson is the proud mama of two sons, 13 and 19 years old.

 She has been playing and working with children, parents, caregivers, and teaching professionals since 1993.
 She has a degree in Early Childhood Education, has facilitated 1,000s of classes, and even a couple of radio talk show gigs.
 She was a preschool teacher for seven years and has worked extensively with families with substance abuse issues.
 She is especially proud of her Peer Education Parenting Curriculum that she helped develop and brought into 14 Texas prisons, training inmates to listen to one another to help each other heal.
 Her work is based on the Parenting by Connection Approach which she believes to be nothing short of Peace Movement in Action.

 She is passionate about Play, Emotional Release, and Connection.